On Types of Elliptic Pseudoprimes: Preliminaries

 Just as in the definition of elliptic pseudoprimes, $N+1$ takes the place of $N-1$ in the definition for Euler elliptic pseudoprime and strong elliptic pseudoprime.

-\begin{definition}\cite{DG2} Let $E/\Q$ be an elliptic curve with complex multiplication in $\Q(\sqrt{-d})$, let $P$ be a point in $E$ of infinite order and let $N$ be a composite number with $\gcd(N,6\Delta) = 1$.
-Given that $N$ is an elliptic pseudoprime for $(E,P)$, $N$ is an \emph{Euler elliptic pseudoprime} for $(E,P)$ if
+\begin{defi}\cite{DG2} Let $E/\Q$ be an elliptic curve with complex multiplication in $\Q(\sqrt{-d})$, let $P$ be a point in $E$ of infinite order and let $N$ be a composite number with $\gcd(N,6\Delta) = 1$.
+An elliptic pseudoprime $N$ is called an \emph{Euler elliptic pseudoprime} for $(E,P)$ if